 Mesmerizing is one word to describe this colossal structure as you see it run along the historical Northern Chinese border.

-That’s pretty much the exact reason that tourists from all over the world flock to it in order to get a glimpse of this incredible feat of engineering.
+That’s pretty much the exact reason that tourists from all over the world flock to it to get a glimpse of this incredible feat of engineering, especially the section near China’s capital Beijing.

 The Great Wall of China is also one of the 7 wonders of the world today as voted for by over 100 million people.